-According to the American Cancer Society, there are four screenings every male over 50 should get to help prevent cancer.
-Screenings can catch cancer before someone might have symptoms or signs, making the cancer easier to treat.
-Here are 4 screenings that can help catch cancer early.
+According to the American Cancer Society, there are four screenings every man should get to help prevent cancer.

-Any man ages 55-75 that is currently a smoker or was a heavy smoker should speak with their doctor about if a CT scan is right for them.
+Any man between the ages of 55 to 75 that is currently a smoker or was a heavy smoker should speak with their doctor to determine if a CT scan is right for them.
 There are usually no symptoms from lung cancer until after the cancer has advanced.
-This is why it is important to get screened so it can be caught early.
+Lung cancer is often difficult to treat because by the time you notice the symptoms, it has often spread to other areas of the body.
+This is one of the reasons that lung cancer causes the most cancer deaths worldwide, and why it is so important to get screened so it can be caught early.

 All men should be familiar with their skin and look out for changes in moles, spots or skin discolorations.
 It is also important that you wear sunscreen and a hat while working outdoors to protect your skin from the sun’s harmful UV rays.